 - Rooming House

 Once your business is registered, you need to renew your registration and pay a registration fee every year.

 Council sends an Application for Renewal of Registration to all registered businesses.

-Start a new health or business
+Start a new health and beauty business

-Step 1: Submit initial registration application form
+Step 1: Submit the initial registration application form

 The plans will be assessed by an Environmental Health Officer to determine whether the plans meet the relevant Public Health and Wellbeing legislation.